 People security measures

-- We perform background checks for all candidates we are about to hire.
+- We perform background checks for all candidates in sensitive roles we are about to hire.
 The extent and thoroughness of these checks depends on role and seniority of the candidate.

 - All employees go through new-hire orientation which contains mandatory security and data privacy training.

 - All employees use 1Password and they generate their master password using diceware.

 - All members of technical department (developers, data analysts, quality assurance, IT) go through mandatory security training at least annually.

 Great example of reducing attack surface is how we handle sensitive payment card data.
 Mews uses PCI Proxy as a card tokenization provider.
 Sensitive card data like number or CVV never even reach our infrastructure.
 As an example, let's consider a simple flow of receiving card details from third party (e.g. booking channel) and then charging that card:

 - When third party needs to send card details to us, they do not route the request to us directly, as would be usual, they route it to PCI Proxy.

 - PCI Proxy receives the request, detects card details, stores it and replaces it with tokens that are no longer sensitive.
 This part is called tokenization.

 - PCI Proxy forwards the request, now containing tokens, to us.